 Senate Adopted Amendments to SB 5003 – Same as the House’s adopted HB 5002.

 Provide Funding to Support a School Services Agreement and Tuition Contract Between Petersburg Public Schools and Chesterfield County Public Schools

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – provides state funding of approximately $1.1 million in fiscal year 2015 and $600,000 in fiscal year 2016 to support transitional incentive costs of a mutually beneficial School Services Agreement and Tuition Contract between Petersburg Public Schools and Chesterfield County Public Schools.
 These funds are intended to provide a portion of the difference in per pupil spending between the school divisions, upon completion of an agreement that would allow Chesterfield County Public Schools to manage and operate certain Petersburg City schools in lieu of transferring them to the Opportunity Educational Institution.

 Provide Funding for STEM Model Programs for Kindergarten and Preschool Students

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – provides state funding of $325,000 in each year of the biennium to support implementation of Wolf Trap’s model STEM education program for kindergarten and preschool students in Loudoun, Fairfax, Petersburg, Wythe, and Accomack Public Schools.

 Provide Funding for the Virginia STEAM Academy

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

-Senate Adopted Amendments to SB 5003 – provides state funding of $300,000 in fiscal year 2015 to establish the leadership team, carry out annual summer residential academies for middle school students, and continue with the buildings and grounds architectural design work for the Virginia STEAM Academy.
+Senate Adopted Amendments to SB 5003 – provides state funding of $300,000 in fiscal year 2015 to establish the leadership team, carry out annual summer residential academies for middle school students, and continue with the buildings and grounds architectural design work for the proposed Virginia STEAM Academy.
 The Academy would be a residential facility designed to foster the educational development of Virginia high school students who are academically talented in the areas of science, technology, engineering, and applied mathematics.

 Increase Funding for the Virginia Teaching Scholarship Loan Program

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – increases state funding by $292,000 in each year of the biennium for the Virginia Teaching Scholarship Loan Program.
 Also adds language allowing higher education institutions to use alternative selection criteria other than high school class rank in nominating candidates to receive scholarships.

-House – no action taken.

 Fund Partnership with the Western Virginia Public Education Consortium

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – provides state funding of $50,000 in fiscal year 2015 to provide support to the Western Virginia Public Education Consortium (WVPEC), allowing WVPEC to partner with 20 school divisions in southwestern Virginia.